 We often think of anomalies as bad.
 In fact, sometimes anomalies are a good thing.

-A red dot on the chart indicates a big spike in the number of clicks in the email that the program sent.
+There is a big spike in the number of clicks in the email that the program sent.
 You click Clicks (unique) to dig a little deeper into the results.

 Uncover contact fatigue